xyicheng/data-science-summit-airflow/README.md

 ```
 Note: this is just an example.
 Your project will have different accounts

-4. Create a key for Compute Engine default service account
+4. Create a key for Compute Engine default service account.
+Note: you should name the key file as `<your project name>-key.json`
 ```
 $ gcloud iam service-accounts keys create <your project>-key.json --iam-account=<Compute Engine default service account email>
 ```
-Note: you should name the key file as <project name>-key.json

 5. Copy the key file to the Airflow instance
 ```